 With a busy year with changes at work, and even more in my home life, I haven’t kept up with the blog as much as I would like.
 This is very much a hobby for me.
 The fact that I’m still working on a trip report from the summer of 2014 is evidence of that.
 My goal is to post weekly, and I’ve mostly been able to maintain that pace.
 A lot of what I write is trip reports, and despite writing them for multiple years now, I still haven’t managed a way to write them more quickly.

 I really enjoy sharing my travel experiences, but I don’t have any credit card affiliate links.
 The only money I’ve generated from this site is from a few clicks on my Amazon affiliate links.
-I think I’ve only posted those a handful of times at most over almost 4 years.
-Click that link, I’d appreciate it, and maybe i’d get a small percentage of any purchases you make.
 Whether you click there or not, I greatly appreciate you coming here and reading my posts.
-I hope my posts have helped your own travel, and maybe inspired you to get out there and see the big world we all live in.
+I hope my posts have helped your own travel.
+Better yet inspire you to get out there and see the big world we all live in.
 I’ve been fortunate to see so much of the world in my travels, and I still am passionate about continuing that journey.
-I also appreciate my fellow bloggers and friends here on Upgrd.
+I also appreciate my fellow bloggers and friends here.
 We all have our own style and areas of interest, but I really appreciate the diversity of the travel experience we all bring to this site.

 Thanks again, here’s to a new year filled with new destinations and happy landings.

 Photo from my travels in 2014.
 Bonus points if you can name where it was taken.